Description

 NOTE: When the panels are installed, the plasterboard layer faces into the room, and the acoustic membrane on the back of the board goes onto the wall.

-- Ensure the surface you are applying the panels is in good condition, and make good any remedial work to the existing wall to ensure it is flat and secure before you attach the panels.
+- Ensure the surface you are applying the panels is in good condition, and do any remedial work on the existing wall to ensure it is flat and secure before you attach the panels.

-- Remove skirting boards, coving and extend electrical outlets, wall linings such as wallpaper do not need to be removed before the installation.
+- Remove skirting boards and coving and extend electrical outlets.
+Wall linings, such as wallpaper, do not need to be removed before the installation.

-- Begin by installing the first row of panels; use 2-3mm packers or equivalent between the floor and the boards; this will support them and ensure they are isolated from the floor.
+- Begin by installing the first row of panels.
+Use 2-3mm packers or equivalent between the floor and the boards to support them and ensure they are isolated from the floor.

 - Apply the Noisestop Silent Panel to the walls using nine hammer fixings per board.
-The composition of the panel will absorb any potential noise transfer across the fixings.
+The panel’s composition will absorb any potential noise transfer across the fixings.

 - Use acoustic sealant between each panel as you put them together.

-- Leave a 2-3mm gap around the perimeter of the wall to reduce flanking sound transmission, apply an acoustic sealant to fill the gap once the installation is complete.
+- To reduce flanking sound transmission, leave a 2-3mm gap around the perimeter of the wall.
+Once the installation is complete, apply an acoustic sealant to fill the gap.

 - Cut the panels using a hand saw or circular saw.